 "You go with Madame.
 I'll be fine."
 After all I am simply the guest writer.

 I lingered at the soiree for another half hour.
 The crowd was young and artistic.
 The curator waved to me.
 The amiable Italian was chatting to an aristocratic couple in their 70s.
 Patrons of the museum were much more important than a well-unknown writer and I ordered a Duvel.

-The bartender poured it into a special glass with reverence.
+The bartender poured the triple-strengh beer into a special glass with reverence.
 Mittel Europe worshipped its beers.

 I leaned at the bar and studied the passing faces.
 The queue at the bar seemed contently unconcerned by the chaos of the Euro.
 Their luxurious clothing cloned the bare threads of down-and-out artists, then again Luxembourg has the highest individual income in Europe and even the poor are rich in comparison to America.

 The first beer had gone down quick and I ordered a second.
 No one commented on the speed of my drinking.
 The grand duchy marked the highest beer consumption per capita in 1993 with an unbeatable score of seventeen beers for each man, woman, and child in the tiny country.

 A light-weight in my late-50s I called it a night after my third beer.